Creating functional components

 - Repeat steps 1 through 5 for the database component, while adhering to the following conditions for the database:

-- Remember that the database has a relationship, so start with Web (Software Component) and choose Required for the Type.
+- Remember that the database has a relationship, so start with Web (Software Component) and select Required for the Type field.

 - Traverse from Software Component to Software Instance through the Software Instance this Software Component is running on relationship.